schlcht/microtype/README.md

   and move all generated files into a directory where LaTeX will find them, e.g., `TEXMF/tex/latex/microtype/`.

-- The use the lastest development version, clone the github repository at `https://github.com/schlcht/microtype` and run `make`.
+- To use the latest development version, clone the github repository at `https://github.com/schlcht/microtype` and run `make`.